-- The MEGA Side Imaging transducer must not have anything obstructing the "view" of the side looking beams.
+- The Side Imaging transducer must not have anything obstructing the "view" of the side looking beams.
 For example, nothing can be in the sight line of these beams (not a hull, motor, or other transducer, etc).
-See the illustration below. - In order for the side beams to be displayed accurately, the transducer must be mounted so that it is looking straight down in the water when the boat is in the water.
+See the illustration below. - In order for the side beams to be displayed accurately, the transducer must be mounted parallel with the water line so that the beam elements point straight down.

-MEGA Side Imaging - Install the transducer so the beams are not obstructed.
+Side Imaging - Install the transducer so the beams are not obstructed.